Stockton area and San Joaquin County rent assistance.

 Lutheran Social Services of San Joaquin County

 Clients are teenagers, veterans, and seniors.
 Both short term housing is combined with funds for first months rent or a deposit.
 Budgeting and case managements is required from people seeking money for past due rent.
+Eviction prevention programs include money for a portion of rent, energy costs, and more.
+Many churches are part of the regional network.

 Society of St. Vincent de Paul